Liberty (Lindi Ortega album)

 Liberty is the fifth studio album by Canadian musician Lindi Ortega.
 It was released on March 30, 2018 under Shadowbox Records.

 Critical reception

-Liberty was met with "generally favorable" reviews from critics.
+Liberty was met with "generally favourable" reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 77, based on 7 reviews.
 Aggregator Album of the Year gave the release a 79 out of 100 based on a critical consensus of 6 reviews.